HanaAyman33/AttackOnTitan-Utopia/README.md

 - **Danger Level System** ⚠️:
   Each lane has a danger level calculated based on the types and number of titans present.
 Higher danger levels require more immediate attention and resources to mitigate the threat.

-### Game Flow

-- **Turn-Based Actions** 🔄:
-  Each turn allows players to either purchase and deploy a weapon or pass their turn.
-After the player’s action, titans will move closer to the wall based on their speed, followed by weapon attacks, and then the titans will attack the wall segments.

-- **Titan Spawning Mechanics** 🧗‍♂️:
-  A queue of approaching titans determines which titans will enter the lanes.
-If a queue is empty, it will refill with new titans based on the current battle phase, which influences the types and quantities of titans.

 ### Battle Phases 🔥
 The game progresses through three battle phases—Early, Intense, and Grumbling:
 - **Early Phase**: Fewer titans with lower danger levels.